You are currently viewing Home Staging Mistakes That Could Hurt Your Sale

 Use Large Mirrors in Small Rooms.

 Mirrors are a stager’s best friend.
 They reflect light and give the illusion of more space.
-Consider placing a large mirror in smaller rooms like bathrooms or hallways to open up the area.
+Consider placing a large mirror in smaller rooms, such as bathrooms or hallways, to open up the space.
 Take a look at a few of our favorite large mirrors for home staging.

 Rearrange Furniture for Better Flow.